AVMf/avmframework-paper/README.md

 Here is a reference for the paper:

-> AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method
+> AVMf: An Open-Source Framework and Implementation of the Alternating Variable Method.
-> Phil McMinn and Gregory M. Kapfhammer
+> Phil McMinn and Gregory M. Kapfhammer.
 > International Symposium on Search-Based Software Engineering (SSBSE 2016)

 ## Installation Instructions